matthew-brett/dsfe/README.md

 git push my-gh-user rewrite-intro-pages -u
 ```

-where the `-u` flag stores the association of this branch with your fork,
+The `-u` flag above stores the association of this branch with your fork,
 referenced by `my-gh-user`.

 ## Installing stuff for building / serving the repository files

 If you use [Conda](https://conda.io/docs) then you might make a Conda
 environment for working on the repo.
 I don't, I use pip, and I make a
 virtual environment.
-You can do that, thusly:
+You can do that like this:

 ```
 python3 -m venv my-venv